transcom/mymove/docs/adr/0072-using-react-app-rewired.md

 ## Background

-The MilMove client application uses Create-React-App and React-Scripts for its build toolchain.
+The MilMove client application uses **Create-React-App** and **React-Scripts** for its build toolchain.
 This build toolchain has many benefits to developing the client application, but also has limitations when it comes to updating the configuration of various build tools that are used in the development of the client application.
-These tools such as webpack, ESlint, and Babel are configured with pre-determined configurations that are in-accessible without _ejecting_ from the Create-React-App toolchain.
+These tools such as **webpack**, **ESLint**, and **Babel** are configured with pre-determined configurations that are in-accessible without *ejecting* from the **Create-React-App** toolchain.

-Facebook's own documentation mentions that _If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project._ This is not an option currently on MilMove as ejecting would add some maintainability overhead that the development team may address at a later time or a later ADR.
+Facebook's own documentation mentions that *If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.* This is not an option currently on MilMove as ejecting would add some maintainability overhead that the development team may address at a later time or a later ADR.